microsoft/landcover-orinoquia/README.md

 ## Related repositories

-The interactive Land Cover Mapping tool; also see [finetuning](./finetuning).
+The interactive Land Cover Mapping tool; also see [finetuning](./finetuning)

 https://github.com/microsoft/landcover

-Collection of utilities used in this repo:
+Collection of utilities used in this repo

 https://github.com/microsoft/ai4eutils